Forbidden Broadway: Description

 A 2012/13 version of the show, Forbidden Broadway: Alive and Kicking!, played in New York and was revived in 2014.
 Another off-Broadway version, Forbidden Broadway Comes Out Swinging, played in 2014 at the Davenport Theatre.
 A London edition in 2014 began at the Menier Chocolate Factory and transferred to the Vaudeville Theatre, starring Christina Bianco, Anna-Jane Casey, Damian Humbley and Ben Lewis, with Phillip George directing.
 In 2019, Forbidden Broadway Salutes Carol Channing played a celebration show for the late Carol Channing in New York.

-Forbidden Broadway: The Next Generation opened on October 16, 2019, at New York's The Triad Theatre and later moved to The York Theatre in January of 2020.
+Forbidden Broadway: The Next Generation opened on October 16, 2019, at New York's The Triad Theatre and later moved to The York Theatre in January 2020.
 Again, the show was created, written and directed by Alessandrini.
 The plays and musicals parodied in this version included Dear Evan Hansen, Moulin Rouge!, Tootsie, The Ferryman, Hadestown, Fiddler on the Roof, Harry Potter and the Cursed Child, Oklahoma, Mary Poppins, The Prom, and Fosse/Verdon.
 The personalities portrayed included Lin-Manuel Miranda, Judy Garland, Billy Porter and Harold Prince.

 In 2023, a new edition of the show titled Forbidden Sondheim: Merrily We Stole a Song premiered at Don't Tell Mama in New York City and later played at The Green Fig cabaret.
 It included many of the parodies of Stephen Sondheim musicals that had been featured in the show over its more than 40-year history.
 In 2024, a version titled Forbidden Broadway: Merrily We Stole a Song was announced to play on Broadway, which would have been the series' Broadway debut.
 Instead, it opened off-Broadway at Theater 555, on September 19, written and directed by Alessandrini, with musical staging by Gerry McIntyre and set design by Glenn Bassett.
 As of 2025 Forbidden Broadway: Merrily We Stole a Song is touring the United States.